Date: May 28, 2023

 Brief description of event

-Supporting the next generation of brain researchers in Canada is needed to ensure the success of the Canadian brain research ecosystem.
-Brain Canada will also extend an invitation to the recipients of the 2021 Rising Stars Awards (https://braincanada.ca/news/2022-rising-stars-trainee-awards/), a Brain Canada-led program which aims to recognize the excellent research being conducted by graduate students, postdoctoral fellows, and residents in all fields spanning neuroscience.
-The Rising Stars will be invited to participate in the meeting and network with early-career researchers working in their areas of interest.
+Brain Canada will also extend an invitation to the recipients of the 2021 Rising Stars Awards (https://braincanada.ca/news/2022-rising-stars-trainee-awards/), another capacity building Brain Canada-led program which aims to recognize the excellent research being conducted by graduate students, postdoctoral fellows, and residents in all fields spanning neuroscience.

 Brain Canada is committed to excellence through equity, and will promote the expression of diverse perspectives, approaches, and experiences, including those of underrepresented groups.
 All early-career researchers attending the event will have an opportunity to express to Brain Canada whether they would like to present their research – the final agenda will be established by Brain Canada, taking into account EDI considerations, as well as representation from institutions across Canada and different research areas.